Featherston prisoner of war camp: Repatriation

 As the end of the war neared, the prisoners began to worry about their future position in Japanese society.
 A Press article stated that to their own people they were considered dead.

 In September 1944, the prisoners told a neutral inspector that provision needed to be made for them to return as honourable citizens, or that they be given asylum on a Pacific island.
 They said if something could not be done, mass suicide might result.
 After the end of the war they also worried that they could be attacked in New Zealand over the conditions in Japanese prisoner of war camps.

 The prisoners were transported in two trains from Featherston to Wellington and left on 30 December 1945 for Japan on two large American tank landing ships, LST-273 and LST-275, which were under Lieutenant Commander R P Rudolph.
-The ships had an eventful journey running into bad storms, with LST-273 having problems with its main engine, on its journey to Apra Harbor, Guam where the prisoners were off loaded to POW camps to be prepared for return to Japan.
+The ships had an eventful journey running into bad storms, with LST-273 having problems with its main engine, on its journey to Apra Harbor, Guam where the prisoners were taken to POW camps to be prepared for return to Japan.
 The ships had stopped at Guadalcanal on the return journey, where the Japanese held a ceremony to remember their dead.
 They eventually disembarked at Uraga, Kanagawa on 4 February 1946.